Montréal-Sud: Aftermath

+The Port de Mer residential complex.
+The tower on the left was the tallest building in Longueuil from 1972 to 2026.

 Place Charles-Le Moyne

 Place Charles-Le Moyne, Longueuil's primary transit hub and business center, is in the former territory of Montreal-South.
 Place Charles-Le Moyne is surrounded by major highways, Autoroute 20/Route 132 near the river in the north, the entrance ramp of Jacques-Cartier Bridge to the west, and Taschereau Boulevard to the south and east.

 It is the location of the Longueuil bus terminus and Longueuil-Université-de-Sherbrooke metro station, the busiest of the Montreal Metro during rush hour and the terminus of the Yellow line.

-Longueuil's skycrapers are located in this area, including the 30-story residential tower Port de Mer 1 at 99 Place Charles-Le Moyne, which has been the tallest building in the city since 1972 (though it is on the verge of being surpassed by another high-rise currently under construction).
+Longueuil's skycrapers are located in this area.
 There is also a hotel on de Sérigny street.
 Since 1972, the hotel has carried the banners Holiday Inn, Ramada, Radisson and now Sandman.

 Université de Sherbrooke constructed a campus in the area, including a 16-story tower in 2010.

 The city of Longueuil announced in 2017 that it is seeking $3 billion to invest in the area.
 The project is to turn the entire area into a new downtown by 2035.
 The plan includes multiple new residential and office buildings, creating direct access to the nearby Saint Lawrence River for recreational use, and improved cycling and pedestrian access.

 Place Longueuil

 Also located within the former municipal boundaries of Montreal-South is Place Longueuil, a shopping centre located 500 metres (500 yards) from Place Charles-Le Moyne.

-Place Longueuil was the first shopping mall in Longueuil and is now the largest indoor shopping centre within city limits.
+Place Longueuil was the first shopping mall in Longueuil when it opened in 1966 and is now the largest indoor shopping centre within city limits.
 Place Longueuil lies between Place Charles-Le Moyne and rue St-Charles, the commercial street in Old Longueuil.